 Difficulty: Labor Intensive

-This recipe is a Sicilian-inspired lasagna recipe derived from a primo piatto of lasagne I once had in Catania that I loved so much.
-It’s an earthy taste and very satisfying.
+This recipe is inspired by a lasagna I had once in Catania in Sicily as a primo piatto that I loved so much.
+The breaded eggplant has the taste and texture of meat and it’s an earthy taste and very satisfying.

 Yield: Makes 8 servings

 Preparation Time: 2 hours

 1/4 cup water

 1/2 teaspoon salt and more as needed

 1 small eggplant (about 3/4 pound), stem removed and cut in 3/8-inch slices